FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

-Secondly, [RFC2544] does not specify any stopping condition for throughput search, so users of testing equipment implementing the procedure already have access to a limited trade-off between search duration and achieved precision.
-However, each of the full 60-second trials doubles the precision.
+Secondly, [RFC2544] does not specify any stopping condition for throughput search, so users of testing equipment implementing the procedure already have access to a limited trade-off between search duration and achieved precision, as each one of the full 60-second trials halves the interval of possible results.

 As such, not many trials can be removed without a substantial loss of precision.

-For reference, here is a brief [RFC2544] throughput binary (bisection) reminder, based on Sections 24 and 26 of [RFC2544]:

-* Set Max = line-rate and Min = a proven loss-free load.
-* Run a single 60-second trial at the midpoint.
-* Zero-loss -> midpoint becomes new Min; any loss-> new Max.
-* Repeat until the Max-Min gap meets the desired precision, then report the highest zero-loss rate for every mandatory frame size.

 ## DUT in SUT